 Sitting atop the hill is the castle, Chateau de Lacoste, perched over the village and now partially in ruins.
 One of Lacoste’s most notorious residents was the Marquis de Sade, whose name is the origin of “sadism”, better known as “S&M”.
 An author known for writing about his infamous erotic practices, the Marquis lived in the castle in the 18th century after fleeing Paris due to his scandalous books and behavior, before eventually being incarcerated.
 Chateau de Lacoste, which was later moderately destroyed by local uprisings, was ultimately purchased in 2001 by fashion designer Pierre Cardin, who is renovating it as his second home.

 An artistic haven for the last 40 years, Lacoste truly is a village of the arts as the location of an annual art cultural festival hosted by Pierre Cardin at his chateau and with the founding of the Lacoste School of Arts in 1970, which emerged to become a respected art program in France.
 Now run by the Savannah College of Art and Design (SCAD), the school offers classes and residences for students and teachers alike, providing a dreamy portrait for those who wish to study abroad.

 Whether you are a student, teacher, local or visitor, Lacoste is a treasure worth visiting.
 We spent the day meandering the small village, appreciating the history and the scenery.
 Our day ended with a late lunch on a terrace overlooking the Luberon.
-With rosé wine flowing and the Provence sun shining, we embraced the day, the present and the inspirations of the past ingrained around us...
+With rosé wine flowing and the Provence sun shining, we embraced the day and the inspirations of the past ingrained all around us...